slack-ruby/slack-ruby-client/README.md

-self     | The authenticated bot user. team     | Details on the authenticated user's team. users    | A hash of user objects by user ID. channels | A list of channel objects, one for every channel visible to the authenticated user. groups   | A list of group objects, one for every group the authenticated user is in. ims      | A list of IM objects, one for every direct message channel visible to the authenticated user. bots     | Details of the integrations set up on this team.
+self     | The authenticated bot user. team     | Details on the authenticated user's team. users    | A hash of user objects by user ID. channels | A hash of channel objects, one for every channel visible to the authenticated user. groups   | A hash of group objects, one for every group the authenticated user is in. ims      | A hash of IM objects, one for every direct message channel visible to the authenticated user. bots     | Details of the integrations set up on this team.

-The RealTime client tracks changes, such as users being renamed, added or deleted, therefore `client.users` is always up-to-date.
+It also tracks changes, such as users being renamed, added or deleted, therefore `client.users` is always up-to-date.

+Tracking with a local store can be disabled with `Slack::RealTime::Client.new(store_class: nil)`

 You can configure the RealTime client either globally or via the initializer.